monicamow/contacts_app_api/README.md

-Sinatra
+Contacts App API
 =============

 Brought to you by Lighthouse Labs
+(and Monica Mow)

 ## Getting Started

-1. `bundle install`
-2. `shotgun -p 3000 -o 0.0.0.0`
-3. Visit `http://localhost:3000/` in your browser
+Instructions to follow...